iccmr-quantum/QuSing/README.md

 and concludes with a discussion.

 ## Contents:
 * `QuSing_Code`: contains the Jupyter Notebook code, examples of input and 2 Python programs.
-All these need to be in the same folder.
+All these need to be in the same folder. (`midi2code.py` and `code2midi.py` are just Python functions that are called in to translate MIDI data into the bespoke representation used by the system.)

 * `Audio_Examples_MP3`: Audio renderings in MP3 format of the examples in the paper.